JuliaActuary/JuliaActuary.org/tutorials/MortalityTablesDataFrame.md

  1.0</pre>

-<div class="markdown"><p>This is very efficient and convienent for modeling, but a lot of times you want the data matched up with policy data in a DataFrame.</p>
+<div class="markdown"><p>This is very efficient and convenient for modeling, but a lot of times you want the data matched up with policy data in a DataFrame.</p>
 </div>